SvenGroot/WslManagementPS/README.md

 ### Stop-Wsl

-The **Stop-Wsl** cmdlet terminates all WSL distribution, and for WSL2 also shuts down the lightweight utility VM.
+The **Stop-Wsl** cmdlet terminates all WSL distributions, and for WSL2 also shuts down the lightweight utility VM.

 This cmdlet wraps the functionality of `wsl.exe --shutdown`.